gitcompu/pcbwork/TinyProg.md

 SPI pins (MISO, MOSI, SCK) are exposed on headers with name H-<Chip>  e.g. H-TINY84 exposes SPI pins of Tiny 84 chip.

 ## Power
 Board power source can be chosen by Jumper **SW-PWR** (middle of the board) to either power comign thru SPI connectors or from a JST header (Top Right).
-Please note that the 5V lines of all the H-<Chip> connectors (i.e.e PSI connectors) are interconnected.
+Please note that the 5V lines of all the H-&lt;Chip&gt; connectors (i.e.e PSI connectors) are interconnected.
 So if you use two ISP programmer at the same time,  connect 5V only from one of the Arduino ISP programmer.